 Caledon AT’s Sabrina, Deputy-Premier Jones and volunteer Wayne showed off Bike the Creek sponsor poster.
 Caledon Hills Cycling made a donation.
 It’s their busy time of year, so they stayed in their Inglewood store to look after clients.

 We welcomed lawyer Hisham Imtiaz and Dalia from The Biking Lawyer to display at Bike the Creek.
 Their crash cards are an important wallet addition for cyclists.
-The legal team ride bikes, understands the challenges, and advocates towards systemic changes that make our communities inclusive, safe and vibrant.
+The legal team ride bikes, understand the challenges, and advocate towards systemic changes that make our communities inclusive, safe and vibrant.

 William Osler Health System brought their booth to educate riders about diabetes and the role that sugar and activity plays.